pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/_index.md

 ## I can't connect to the Pulumi Service

-If your network is locked down to external traffic, you're using the service to manage your state, and your security team needs to give you access to the service then here's the information you can pass over.
+If your network blocks external traffic and you're using the Pulumi Service to manage your state, your security team may need the following details to allow the Pulumi CLI to connect to the Service:

-The URL that the Pulumi CLI connects to is: `https://api.pulumi.com` (not `https://app.pulumi.com`, although if you want to view the console then you'll need access to that as well).
+ * The URL that the Pulumi CLI uses to connect to the Service is `https://api.pulumi.com`.
+(It does not use `https://app.pulumi.com`, so if you want to view the console, you'll need enable that as well.)

-All access goes over HTTPS via port 443.
+ * All access goes over HTTPS via port 443.